-It’s been awhile since we’ve traveled to Italy and it’s time to start making plans for a return visit.
+It’s been a while since we’ve traveled to Italy, and it’s time to start making plans for a return visit.
 Our travel preference is to travel with friends and rent a home in Italy to use as a home base.
-Having a home base lets us set up a combination of days at leisure to relax and soak up the Italian way of life along with busy days of day trips seeing the countryside.
+Having a home base lets us set up a combination of days at leisure to relax and soak up the Italian way of life along with busy days of day trips to see the countryside.

 There are many things that we love about Italy, especially the hill towns in Tuscany.
-Here are a few of our favorites, perfect as a home base, day trip, or weekend getaway.
+Here are a few of our favorite Tuscan towns that are perfect as a home base, day trip, or weekend getaway.

 Where it is: In the Siena province in Tuscany.
 Population around 3,000.

 What to do: Visit the Castle of Tentennano and the Santi Stefano and Degna to see art.
 Relax in the baths.

 Why we love it: The baths, of course.
 A day at these mineral hot springs is a welcome break in a week of sightseeing.
 Several pools of warm thermal waters boast claims to nourish and rejuvenate both the body and soul.
 Some pools are fine for simply soaking, but my favorite was one that serves as a mud bath.
 Reach into the warm, pull up some warm gooey clay-like mud, and slather it all over your body.
 When it tried, stand under one of the warm waterfalls and rinse off.
 My skin was soft, shiny, and healthy feeling after a day here.
 This is a rural site, so there is no poolside service; you’ll need to pack in your own food and beverages if you want to stay for the day.

 Where it is: In the Arezzo province in Tuscany.
 Population around 25,000.